*For graduate student presentation opportunities, please see the Graduate Students page.

-An annual spring event that covers a two day period where students can present their work on posters, with oral presentations, or through performance.
-All work is presented on the UW- Eau Claire Campus.
+An annual spring week-long event where students can present their work as posters, oral presentations, or performances.
+All work is presented on the UW- Eau Claire campus.
 Students are able to share their research results and experiences with the campus and Eau Claire communities.

-Students may also apply to share their research at the following UW-Eau Claire conferences, such as the Kaleidoscope of Nursing Scholarship conference and English Fest.
+Students may also apply to share their research at the following UW-Eau Claire conferences, such as the Provost's Honors Symposium, Math Retreat, WiSys Quick Pitch, and Kaleidoscope of Nursing Scholarship conference.